 Weigh Your Bags

-Stow Documents in Your Carry-On
+Stow Items in Your Carry-On

 Stow everything except your ID and boarding pass in your carry-on bag.
 This way, when you get to the front of the security line, you are not finding stuff in random pockets, messing with your phone, dropping credit cards and keys, spilling crumpled cash all over the place, and generally ticking off everyone behind you.
 By the time you get in the security line, you should be as close to ready to go through the actual security machine as possible.